Ezra 3 – A Foundation for the New Temple

 d.
 They praised the LORD, because the foundation of the house of the LORD was laid: It was an appropriately joyful occasion.
 Since the destruction of the temple under the Babylonian conquest there had been no proper place for sacrifice and worship for the people of Israel.
 Another important step was made in the long and difficult process of the restoration of Biblical worship and service to God.

 i.
 “This time there is no ark, no visible glory, indeed no Temple; only some beginnings, and small beginnings at that.
 But God is enthroned on the praises of Israel, and these could be as glorious as Solomon’s.”
 (Kidner)

 2. (12-13) The mixed reaction among the people.

 But many of the priests and Levites and heads of the fathers’ houses, old men who had seen the first temple, wept with a loud voice when the foundation of this temple was laid before their eyes.
 Yet many shouted aloud for joy, so that the people could not discern the noise of the shout of joy from the noise of the weeping of the people, for the people shouted with a loud shout, and the sound was heard afar off.

 a.
 Old men who had seen the first temple, wept with a loud voice when the foundation of this temple was laid before their eyes: The older men knew that this temple would never match up to the glory of the first.
-After all, King Solomon spent the modern equivalent of $5 to $8 billion on building the first temple.
+After all, King Solomon spent the modern equivalent of five to eight billion dollars on building the first temple.
 They also remembered the horrible end of the first temple, and these combined with the joy of the restoration to make profound mixed feelings in the old men.

 i.
 “Possibly some of them had stood on this very spot half a century before, in an agony of despair, while they saw the cruel flames licking the ancient stones and blazing up among the cedar beams, and all the fine gold dimmed with black clouds of smoke.”
 (Adeney)